Burrata with Pesto and Tomatoes.

 Serve this as an appetizer for your upcoming Fourth of July bbqs with toasted baguette slices or crackers.
 It’ll be gone in a split second.

 Here’s how to make this Creamy Burrata with Pesto and Tomatoes:

 Creamy Burrata with Tomatoes and Pesto

-- drizzle balsamic vinegar or balsamic glaze optional
+- 1 tablespoon balsamic glaze or balsamic vinegar, optional

 - 1/2 baguette sliced and toasted or whole grain crackers